popovicsandras/SeloinJs/README.md

 You can register the configuration object on your container with the **config** method. **Invoking the config method will only register the configuration object you passed in, and not the contents of it.**

 When you call the config method on a container the following happens:
-- the name for the configuration obejct will be computed from the "config:" prefix and the container's name.
-For example, for a container with the scope name of **"namek"**, this generated config name wil be **"config:namek"**.
+- the name for the configuration object will be computed from the "config:" prefix and the container's name.
+For example, for a container with the scope name of **"namek"**, this generated config name will be **"config:namek"**.
 - The container registers the passed configuration object on itself with the previously computed name as a static service. *Basically config(configObject) is just a shorthand method for static('config:<scope-name>', configObject).*

 ```javascript